Contest success functions with(out) headstarts

 In \cite{clark1998}, only CSF for full contest is given.
 Obviously, corresponding sub-contest representation can be derived by adding LCA.
-Comparing it with the axiomatic characterization in Theorem \ref{thm:main}, the non-existence of the luck part depends on two axioms, i.e., CRI and HOM.
+Comparing it with the axiomatic characterization in Theorem \ref{thm:main}, the non-existence of headstarts potentially depends on two axioms, i.e. CRI and HOM.

 First, CRI has a direct influence on probabilistic allocation of inactive contestants.
-Such allocation must be zero, since this axiom restricts that the allocations of others remain the same in both original contest and sub-contest without inactive contestants.
+Such allocation must be zero, since this axiom restricts that the allocations of others remain the same in both full contest and sub-contest without inactive contestants.

 \begin{proposition} Taking LCA as given, CRI is equivalent to DC. \end{proposition}